 The guide Tan himself picked us up on time at our hostel in Lonely Beach about 8.00am.
 After picking up some other participants we drove to Klong Prao to a path where the elephant camp is in the middle of island.

 Good thing was the people in our group were really nice and also the nature was really nice.
-The shade of the jungle made it nice to walk there.
+The shade of the jungle made it beautiful to walk there.
 Also the path itself was nice and the rise to the top of the mountain was challenging.

-After 2 hours of walking we arrived at a nice viewpoint close to the Top.
+After 2 hours of walking we arrived at a nice viewpoint close to the top.
 As the other group was far behind Tan finally gave a little bit of information about some things.
 When the rest arrived we had the make a decision to go on the highest Top or stay here.
 Of course we did go but there were quite some people that didn’t.
-The way up was very steep and not to easy, but we all made it and good 20 minutes later we were on the Top and had the best view on the west part of the island.
+The way up was very steep and not to easy, but we all made it and good 20 minutes later we were on the top and had the best view on the west part of the island.
 What a great view!

 From there it was just going down slowly back to the beginning.
 Same procedure as before Tan was running in the front telling nothing important.
 We walking behind him and had our fun.
 Every 20 minutes we stopped waited for the others and then continued.
 Unfortunately we didn’t see any interesting animals (monkeys, deer, snakes etc.) but the nature was still impressive.

 From starting to being back at the base it was 6 hours.
 So even with transportation and instruction it was not close to 8 hours.
 We gave back our things and were brought back to our hostel in Lonely Beach.